Skip to main content

 https://autoconfig.mailbox.org/mail/config-v1.1.xml

-Requirement: Custom Domain
+Requirement: Custom domain

 A custom domain is usually required for this feature to work.
 For more information on how to use email addresses with your own domain, please refer to the following article: